 Prescription anti-virals in cream and/or tablet form are also available under the following names and are usually not advisable for those with kidney problems.
 None have been evaluated for safety in pregnant or nursing mothers:

-- Acyclovir (Zovirax): *may slightly shorten* the duration of a first attack of cold sores.
+- Acyclovir (Zovirax): *may slightly shorten* the duration of the first attack of cold sores.
 Common side effects include nausea, diarrhea, and headache.